Tales from the Road

 After your lodge stay, spending time in Whitehorse adds charm, culture and a relaxed pace, giving you the chance to explore local shops, cafés and history before heading home.
 And don’t hesitate to try the winter activities, they’re accessible, exhilarating and often become the highlight of the trip.

-What should you pack?
+What should you pack for a yukon holiday?

 Winter in the Yukon can reach temperatures as low as -40°C, so layering is essential.
 Think thermal base layers, fleece or wool mid-layers, and insulated outerwear.
 Warm socks, gloves, and proper winter boots are key.
 Also pack sunglasses (the glare off snow is strong), moisturiser for the dry air, and a swimsuit for hot springs—an absolute must.